-At the bottom of the salary pyramid, the low range environmental science careers brings a range of options.
+At the bottom of the salary pyramid, the low range of environmental science careers brings a range of options.

 These positions usually require certification or a college diploma.
 Low range environmental science salary positions are within the range of 45,000-65,000$.

-These types of hands-on positions often do the heavy-lifting for field work or grunt work in the office.
+These types of hands-on positions often do the heavy-lifting for fieldwork or grunt work in the office.

 Arborists or tree surgeons specialize in individual trees, shrubs, vines, and other perennial woody plants.
 They understand how to cultivate and how they respond to cultural practices.
 They make an average salary of about 48,970$ with an average growth trend.

-2 Marine Biologists
+2. Marine Biologists

 Paleontologists understand how organisms evolve and their interactions in their environment.
 They also investigate the origin of species by tracing life back to their fossil records.
 Their average salary is about $61,300 with steady job growth.

 As we move higher in the salary range, we see more specialized skilled professions.
-For example, hydrologists and biologists require a minimum 3 year university degree.
+For example, hydrologists and biologists require a minimum 3-year university degree.

 In the mid-range salary, these environmental science positions earn anywhere in the range of 65,000-70,000$.

-But don’t let pay scale fool you though.
+But don’t let the pay scale fool you though.
 But senior positions in these branches of earth science achieve higher salaries.

 Hydrologists analyze how water travels in relation to land and how it impacts people.
 This may include water availability and risk like drought and flood protection.
 Hydrologists often work in the field.
 For a hydrologist career, your average salary is about $65,100 with faster than average job growth.

-6 Environmental Scientists
+6. Environmental Scientists

 Environmental scientists understand how the natural world interacts with its surroundings.
 Often, they consult on how construction projects will impact the natural environment.
-Overall, their salaries average 69,400$ and is seeing significant job growth.
+Overall, their salaries average 69,400$ and are seeing significant job growth.

 As we move higher in the pay range, these environmental science careers require an even high level of education or work experience.